liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 Function that returns the n-th element of an ordered collection (array or list).

+#### `Pack`

+A `Processor` that accumulates events from a first input pipe, and sends them in a burst into a list based on the Boolean value received on its second input pipe.
+A value of `true` triggers the output of a list, while a value of `false` accumulates the event into the existing list.
+This processor is represented graphically as follows:

+{@img images/util/Pack.png}{Pack}{.6}

+The oppositve of `Pack` in `Unpack`.

-#### Passthrough
+#### `Passthrough`

-Returns its input as its output.
-Although it seems useless, `Passthrough` is used internally by the ESQL interpreter as a placeholder when building processor chains from an expression.
+A `Processor` object that lets every input event through as its output.
+This processor can be used as a placeholder when a piece of code needs to be passed a `Processor` object, but that in some cases, no processing on the events is necessary.
 Graphically, this processor is represented as:

 {@img images/tmf/Passthrough.png}{Passthrough}{.6}